cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 * Your Cloud Foundry instance supports the type of application you are going to deploy, or you have the URL of an externally available buildpack that can stage the application.

-For more information on these and other topics that will help you prepare to deploy your application, see
+For more information on these and other topics that will help you prepare to deploy your application, see:

 * [Prepare to Deploy](prepare-to-deploy.html)
 * [Tips for Ruby Developers](ruby-tips.html)